SVG to JPG Converter — Free Online

 Quality tips for SVG → JPG

 When converting SVG to JPG, the single most impactful setting is the output quality slider.
 Above 85% you cannot perceive any compression artifacts in normal viewing; below 60% the image starts to feel visibly degraded.
-For photographs and screenshots, 82-88% is a strong default.
+FileChange defaults to 92% quality, which is visually lossless for nearly all photographs and screenshots.
 If JPG is a lossless format (PNG, BMP, TIFF), the quality slider is irrelevant — every pixel is preserved exactly.
 For SVG to JPG conversions involving a lossy target, you can also resize down to the actual display size to drop file size further without any visible loss.
 FileChange exposes both controls under "Advanced settings" before you hit Convert.
+JPEG ringing artifacts cluster around high-contrast edges, which is precisely what vector art is full of, so keep quality high (the default is 92) to suppress the halos around text and outlines.
+Expect a hard background color where transparency used to be.

 Troubleshooting